About the BB&T Atlanta Open

 - Site: Atlantic Station, 1380 Atlantic Dr NW, Atlanta, Ga., 30363,www.atlanticstation.com

 - Tournament office: 264 19th Street, Suite 2220, Atlanta, Ga., 30363

 - Singles main draw: 28-player draw with four players coming from qualifying

 - Qualifying draw: 16-player singles draw

-- US Open Series: Atlanta is the first event in the seven-tournament series leading up the US Open.
-2018 will be the fifteenth year of the Series.
+- US Open Series: Atlanta is the first event in the tournament series leading up the US Open.
+2019 will be the 16th year of the series.